§ 877 “The Lord Jesus instituted the Twelve as the seeds of the new Israel and the beginning of the sacred hierarchy.”

 The Catholic Church and the Twelve Tribes

 At that time the most learned rabbis ordinarily had five disciples.
 Disciples were memorizers of the rabbi’s oral teaching.
-Rabbi Yeshua chose twelve Apostles, one for each of the twelve tribes of Israel.
-Rabbi Yeshua told his Apostles: “Truly, I say to you, in the new world, when the Son of man shall sit on his glorious throne, you who have followed me will also sit on twelve thrones, judging the twelve tribes of Israel” Mt 19:28.
+Rabbi Yeshua chose twelve shlikhim, one for each of the twelve tribes of Israel.
+Rabbi Yeshua told his shlikhim: “Truly, I say to you, in the new world, when the Son of man shall sit on his glorious throne, you who have followed me will also sit on twelve thrones, judging the twelve tribes of Israel” Mt 19:28.

 The Catholic Church as the New Israel